Share this article with your friends

-- You will need to complete a total of four modules (6,000 words of assessed work for each), and no dissertation.
+- You will need to complete a total of four modules (6,000 words of assessed work for each)

 How much work will I do for the MA Degree?

-- You will need to complete a total of four modules (a total of 6,000 words of assessed work for each module), and a dissertation of 15,000 words.
+- You will need to complete a total of four modules (a total of 6,000 words of assessed work for each module)

 What about cost?